-China Anne McClain is only 17, but she is not your average teenage girl.
-Coming from a musical family, where her dad is a music producer, writer, sound engineer and vocalist and her mom a vocalist and songwriter, she has taken full advantage of this environment to become a famous singer, songwriter, and actress.
+China Anne McClain may only be 18, but she is not your average teenage girl.
+Coming from a musical family, where her dad is a music producer, writer, sound engineer and vocalist and her mom is a vocalist and songwriter she has taken full advantage of this environment to become a famous singer, songwriter, and actress.

 - Her favorite color is purple